NewsLocal NewsWestern Montana News

 and last updated

-THURSDAY — Here are today's top stories for August 14, 2025.
+MISSOULA — Here are today's top stories for August 14, 2025.

-It's been a year since the town of Noxon was hit with a devastating fire, which was followed up by the closure of the historic Noxon Bridge.
-The Noxon Bridge is the only direct connection out of the town, and when it was out of commission, residents had to take other routes which would add up to 45 minutes.
+It's been a year since the town of Noxon was hit with a devastating fire, which was followed by the closure of the historic Noxon Bridge.
+The Noxon Bridge is the only direct connection out of the town, and when it was out of commission, residents had to take other routes, which would add up to 45 minutes.
 The bridge connects the town to Highway 200 over the Clark Fork River, and after an inspection, it was found that the bridge was in dire need of repair.
 (Read the full story here)